The Best New York Road Trip : Starting in NYC

 New York Road Trip : Niagara Falls & Letchworth State Park

 Now moving on to central and western New York, some notable towns in central New York to visit are Cooperstown, Syracuse, and Ithaca.
-And in western New York, Buffalo (Niagara Falls), Rochester, and the finger lake region.
+And in western New York, some fun towns to visit are Buffalo (Niagara Falls), Rochester, and the finger lake region.
 Again, this is a New York road trip 7 days that I would spend getting to Buffalo/Niagara Falls.
-From NYC and Long Island this will be about 6-7 hours to get to the towns listed above.
+From NYC and Long Island to get to the towns listed above, it will be about a 6-7 hour drive.
 You can find directions here.

 New York Road Trip : Finger Lakes, Crystal Beach & Watkins Glen